sleepingkirby/mae-moedict/README.md

 UPDATE 2018/05/20
 Major update.
 Included a new learning (學習) tab which includes a randon word function as well as a personal word list db management.
 Can select from random word from personal or all dictionary.
 Also changed so that, on the desktop OS's (windows, devuan/debian), when clicking on a new word while the word definition page is up in the background, that page will load the new definition and be brought to the foreground.

+UPDATE 2018/08/19
+Thought it had everything I need, turns out not.
+Made it so that the list in the learning tab is sorted from most recently added to oldest instead of arbitrary (which I thought with learning if the words are listed randomly, but it turns out that it just made it harder to manage).
+Also added messages stating if it had been added or removed.
+Also made it so that the 注音符號 results are newlined at the end of each permutation just like the stroke/radical tab.

 Known Issues:
 - Due to vfat and the 36000+ ogg files, you can't load it all the files into the same directory.
 If audio is a must, one of the following must happen:
   1) device a tree directory structure to hold all the audio files.